Anyone who has ever shopped in a grocery store has been asked that question, but have you ever really thought about why it matters?

 While it may be inconvenient to not have a straw at your favorite coffee shop or restaurant, there is good reason for it.
 The same goes for plastic bags.
 It’s habit we all have to break ourselves of.

-Everybody needs to reduce their dependence of plastics.
+Everybody should reduce their dependence of plastics.
 One person probably can’t make a huge difference in the world, but if everyone contributes, there will be change.

 Minimize your use of plastics in all forms.